If you are a member of an online forum, then you are probably already familiar with the concept of a ”sticky” or featured post.

 - How to create a blog page

-- How to specify the number of blog posts to show on the blog post page
+- How to set the number of posts to display on the blog post page

-(Most recent posts get added to the top of the blog summary page while older items get pushed down the page)
+(Newer posts get listed at the top of the blog page and older posts get pushed down the page)

-Go to the Dashboard and select Posts > All Posts …
+In your Dashboard menu, select Posts > All Posts …

 (Posts – All Posts)

-This brings up the Posts screen, which displays all the posts you have created …
+This brings up the Posts screen, which displays all the posts on your site …

 (Table Of Posts)

-Once you get to this screen, there are two methods to make blog posts sticky.
-Let’s take a look at these methods:
+Once you get to this screen, there are a couple of methods to make posts sticky.
+Let’s take a look at each method:

 Update your settings …

-If you are adding a new blog post or editing an existing entry, you can make the post sticky by clicking on Publish > Visibility: Public > Edit …
+If you are adding a new post or editing your post content, you can make the post sticky by going to Publish > Visibility: Public > Edit …

-Check ‘Stick this post to the front page’, click OK, and remember to click Update to save your new changes …
+Check ‘Stick this post to the front page’, click OK, and update your changes when finished …

-(Sticky posts are added to the top of your blog posts page while other regular entries are pushed down the page)
+(Featured posts are added to the top of your blog summary page while other regular posts get pushed down the page)

-Depending on your active WordPress theme, your sticky posts could also display to your blog readers differently than your other posts.
+Depending on your active WordPress theme, your sticky posts can also stand out from normal posts.

-For example, it can have a distinctive label or highlight color …
+For example, your sticky post could have a distinct label or highlight color …

-(Sticky posts can stand out from regular posts)
+(Featured posts can appear differently from regular posts)

-Here’s the same example with another WordPress theme …
+Here’s the same sticky blog post with another theme installed …

-(Sticky posts can display differently from regular posts)
+(Sticky posts can display differently than regular posts)

 Your post will stay sticky for as long as you like.

-To unstick a post, go to your Table of Posts in the WordPress administration area and select the ‘Sticky’ link on the Posts menu to view all posts with a sticky status …
+To unstick a post, go to your Table of Posts in the WP admin dashboard and select the ‘Sticky’ link on the Posts menu to display all post entries with a sticky status …

-Deselect ’Make this post sticky’ and click the ‘Update’ button to save your new changes …
+Deselect the ‘Make this post sticky’ checkbox and click the ‘Update’ button …

-(Deselect the box to unstick the post inside the Quick Edit function)
+(Uncheck the box to unstick your post inside Quick Edit)

-Alternatively, if you are editing an existing post, you can unstick your post by going to Publish > Visibility: Public > Edit …
+Alternatively, when editing content in an existing blog post, you can unstick your post by clicking on Publish > Visibility: Public > Edit …

-Deselect ‘Stick this post to the front page’ then click OK and remember to update your settings …
+Deselect the checkbox next to ‘Stick this post to the front page’ then click OK and remember to update your new changes when finished …

-Your post will no longer be sticky and will behave like every other regular post.
+Your post will now behave like every other regular post.

-Congratulations, now you know how to make blog posts sticky.
+Congratulations, now you know how to make your posts sticky.